syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Olap-Field-List.md

 ![](PivotTable-Field-List_images/check-uncheck.png)

 ## Searching Values
-Search option available in Field List allows you to search a specific value that needs to be filtered and displayed from the list of values inside the filter pop-up window.
+Search option available in Field List allows you to search a specific value that needs to be filtered from the list of values inside the filter pop-up window.

 ![](PivotTable-Field-List_images/filter.png)